keon/awesome-nlp/README.md

 - [arXiv: Natural Language Processing (Almost) from Scratch](http://arxiv.org/pdf/1103.0398.pdf)
 - [Karpathy's The Unreasonable Effectiveness of Recurrent Neural Networks](https://karpathy.github.io/2015/05/21/rnn-effectiveness)
 - [Sebastian Ruder](http://ruder.io/#open)'s blog is focused on NLP Research
+- [wildml.com](http://www.wildml.com/) by [Denny Britz](https://github.com/dennybritz) is a fantastic resource to learn new concepts in AI, deep learning and NLP.
+Many models have been implemented from scratch in python!

 ### Videos and Online Courses